PaganSeaWitch/Bonnie-Dialogue-Manager-Godot-Plugin/language.md

 Hey how r you doing? [when weather = 'rainy'] Terrible weather we are having today huh?

 ```
+Placement dependent logic cannot be used in Options as it doesn't make sense to have a option be displayed in part.

 ### Using variables in text